NYPD takes dozens of Columbia University protesters into custody. Here's what we know.

 According to the MTA, 1 trains traveling in both directions are skipping the 116th Street-Columbia University due to police activity.
 The MTA says riders should instead take the B or C train to 116th Street.

-Hundreds of NYPD officers were seen outside the campus gates around 9 p.m.
-Tuesday.

-At least five NYPD buses were seen parked on 114th Street to transport those taken into custody.

-This comes after groups of demonstrators forced their way into Hamilton Hall and locked themselves inside early Tuesday.
-Protesters smashed windows and doors overnight to get into the building and refused to leave all day Tuesday.
+Early Tuesday, groups of demonstrators forced their way into Hamilton Hall and locked themselves inside.
+Protesters smashed windows and doors overnight to get into the building and refused to leave.
 Furniture could be seen boarded against doors, and supplies were being lifted up to people inside the building via a rope and pulley.

 Hamilton Hall is across from the school's main lawn, where a tent encampment was set up for about two weeks.